addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 Application Load-balancer
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-Rerun this command until 'State:Code' is 'healthy'.
+Rerun this command until 'State' is 'healthy'.

 .. code-block::